open-policy-agent/opa/docs/content/envoy-primer.md

 * `body` is a string which represents the response body data sent to the downstream client when a request is denied.
 * `status_code` is a number which represents the HTTP response status code sent to the downstream client when a request is denied.
 * `dynamic_metadata` is an object whose keys are strings and values can be booleans, strings, numbers, arrays, or objects.
 It will set the `DynamicMetadata` in the `CheckResponse` returned by the `opa-envoy-plugin` and can be consumed elsewhere in the envoy filter chain.
+* `query_parameters_to_set` is an object whose keys are strings and values can be strings or arrays of strings.
+It defines the query parameters to be added or modified in the request before dispatching it to the upstream when a request is allowed.
+When a value is an array, it represents multiple values for the same parameter key.

 ```live:obj_example:module:openable
 package envoy.authz